 However, it is important to note that the racket in the photograph is a 98 Ezone rather than a 100 Ezone.
 Despite this, the EZone DR98 will become available in 2019.
 The package in which the racket comes is perfect, and it is even cheaper than the Yonex bag.

-The racket’s head is easy to manage, and it has a comfortable balance.
+The racket’s head is easy to manage and has a comfortable balance.

 This racket falls under the baseline player category, providing great spin and groundstroke shots that are easy to control or play.
 This makes it possible to handle volleys at the net more quickly.

-Compared to some of its competitors, this racket is found to be less stable and versatile.
+Compared to some competitors, this racket is less stable and versatile.
 However, women on a budget can still benefit from its good stability and versatility.

 Our Verdict:

-The racket is specially designed for double players who have the ability to play well and have great shots on the court.
+The racket is specially designed for double players who can play well and have great shots on the court.
 The racket recommended for intermediate women has great control and feel and is relatively lightweight.
 This is our budget pick racket.

 Specifications:

-If you’re a female player looking for a lightweight racket that offers great control and spin, then you’re in luck!
+You’re in luck if you’re a female player looking for a lightweight racket with great control and spin!
 We’ve compiled a list of the six best rackets on the market that are specifically designed for women players.

 Sloane Stephens, one of the top players in the WTA, recommends one of the most popular rackets on our list.
 It’s a great option for beginners looking for a high-quality racket.
 Here are some of the key features of this racket that make it stand out from the rest: